Capital Budgeting Process Automation

-If you take the values from the first three steps and arrange them into a timeline, you will calculate the annual cash flow.
+You will calculate the annual cash flow if you arrange the values from the first three steps into a timeline.
 When cash is flowing out, the value will be negative.
 When cash is flowing in, you will have a positive value.
-You can then add each period's cash flows to come up with the annual cash flow.
+You can then add each period's cash flows to create the annual cash flow.

-Next, you will need to calculate the NPV of all of your cash values.
-This amount will be the total of the present value of each year's cash flow.
+Next, you must calculate the NPV of all of your cash values.
+This amount will be the total present value of each year's cash flow.
 NPV can be determined with the following formula.
 Present Value of Cash Flow = Cash Flow / (1 + Discount Rate) Year.
-When the NPV is positive, the value will be the amount of value in excess of the original investment amount.
+When the NPV is positive, the value will be the value in excess of the original investment amount.
 These are projects that are worth looking further into.

 While a positive NPV is a good sign, it is not usually enough to get approval for expenditure.
 Since the process of projections can be complicated, it is always important to analyze the what-ifs that may alter the project's anticipated outcome.
 Some what-ifs to consider include:

 After determining answers to the possible what-ifs, you can decide if the project or investment would still be sound and likely profitable.
-This is typically the last step in the approval process before a decision is made.
+This is typically the last step in the approval process before deciding.